 - 2 eggs

-- 2 cups flour (any kind will work; we used oat flour)
+- 2 cups flour (we used whole wheat)

 Preheat oven to 350º.